-Poland done sending arms to Ukraine, leader says, as trade dispute escalates
+Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 The ministry added that “Ukraine continues to need our full support.
 It is important that we in Europe act decisively and in solidarity in this regard.
 Germany will support Ukraine humanitarianly, politically, economically and with weapons for as long as it needs us.”

-Lorne Cook in Brussels, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed.
+Associated Press writers Lorne Cook in Brussels, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed to this report.